liferay-search/liferay-docs/en/developer/appdev/articles/03-service-builder/03-creating-o-r-map/03-defining-global-service-info/01-defining-global-service-information-intro.markdown

   data and is accepted.

-- **doesn't match the expected version**, the data you're operating on is outdated. @product@ rejects your data operation and throws an exception, which you can catch to help the user handle the exception (e.g., suggest retrying the operation).
+- **doesn't match the expected version**, the data you're operating on is outdated. @sharepoint@ rejects your data operation and throws an exception, which you can catch to help the user handle the exception (e.g., suggest retrying the operation).